 Good for the bottom line

-Whether you would like 25%, 50%, or 100% of your current income in retirement, all contributions to the plan are tax-deductible.
-So it’s not just good for retirement, it’s a smart way to reduce your taxable income.
+Whether you would like 25%, 50%, or 100% of your current retirement income, all plan contributions are tax-deductible.
+So it’s not just suitable for retirement.
+It’s an excellent way to reduce your taxable income.

 I said earlier that the defined benefit plan is a serious commitment that must be funded in sickness or health, for richer or poorer.
-That’s true, but in certain circumstances, a termination may be the best solution.
-The most obvious one is when a business cannot afford to fund the plan.
+That’s true, but a termination may be the best solution in certain circumstances.
+The most obvious is when a business cannot fund the plan.
 The other not-so-obvious times are:

-- Let’s say you’re a sole proprietor, and you need to hire employees.
+- Let’s say you’re a sole proprietor and need to hire employees.
 The cost of funding the pension plan for the new hires may not be in your budget.
-The best move may be to terminate the pension plan, roll the funds into an IRA, and start a defined contribution plan to better suit your needs.
+The best move may be to terminate the pension plan, roll the funds into an IRA, and start a defined contribution plan to suit your needs better.

-Keep in mind if you terminate a plan before it’s been opened for five years the IRS will not take kindly to that.
-Certain steps must also be taken to terminate a plan.
+If you terminate a plan before it’s been opened for five years, the IRS will not take kindly to that.
+Specific steps must also be taken to terminate a plan.
 Do so carefully and with the blessing of your actuary.

 A defined benefit plan does cost more than implementing and maintaining a defined contribution plan.
 An actuary needs to run calculations to determine minimum funding levels for each employee every year.
 That is an added expense.

 The plan must be fully funded every year.
 I know I went over some exceptions, like reducing your benefit or terminating the plan, but the goal of the defined benefit plan should be building a long-term retirement plan, and that requires funding.

 In the right situation, a defined benefit plan may be the perfect vehicle to ramp up your retirement savings.
 No, it’s not as well known as a 401(k), SEP IRA, or SIMPLE IRA, but it should certainly not be disregarded as a potential retirement option.